ziggle-dev/clanker-voice-input/README.md

 - Try different language codes

 ### Text Input Not Working
-Ensure the ziggle-dev/input tool is accessible:
+The ziggle-dev/input tool is automatically installed as a dependency.
+If issues persist:
 ```bash
 clanker tools install ziggle-dev/input
 ```